Marso22/boardwalk-games/README.md

 - Embed the provided engaging descriptions for the café's ambience and list of services available within the site's content.
 - Design and implement a homepage layout that prominently features the images and descriptions.

+## User Story 3: Game Library page (must-have)

+- As a Board Game Enthusiast, I want to explore a selection of featured board games on the website, so I can discover new games and decide which ones I might be interested in trying.

+Acceptance Criteria

+- The website has a separate page for the list of board games.
+- The game library page utilises the Bootstrap grid and card components for consistency in layout and responsiveness.
+- Each card states the relevant game title, image, descriptions, number of players and age range.

+Task

+- Create a responsive Game Library page featuring a handful of selected games and their relevant details.

-## User Story 3: Location, contact details and opening hours (must-have)
+## User Story 4: Location, contact details and opening hours (must-have)

 - User Story: As a Prospective Customer, I need to find essential information such as location, contact details, and opening hours clearly and concisely, so I can easily plan my visit or get in touch with the café.